penzboti/The-Cycle-Reborn-Settings/docs/features.md

 - keycards with negative durability dont work
 - keycards with modified durability reset to normal when used (you still get +1 use out of it)
 ## armour
-- -1 durability makes them unbreakable
+- -1 durability makes them unbreakable (do they work normally?)
-- you can make them really high rudability
+- you can make them really high durability
 ## weapons
 - durability doesnt change even when positive
 ## stash & inventory